Tourism in Andhra Pradesh: Mandasa (Place of worship)

-Mahendragiri, is a mountain peak in the Paralakhemundi subdivision of the district of Gajapati, Orissa, India.
+Mahendragiri, is a mountain peak in the Paralakhemundi subdivision of the district of Gajapati, Odisha, India.
 It is situated amongst the Eastern Ghats at an elevation of 1,501 metres.
-Mahendra Giri is also known as the abode of the revered Sage Parasurama.
-In Mahabharata it has been mentioned that Parasurama, the 6th incarnation of Lord Shri Vishnu stayed near the Mahindra Hills for twelve long years.
+Mahendra Giri is also known as the abode of the revered Sage Parashurama.
+In Mahabharata it has been mentioned that Parashurama, the 6th incarnation of Vishnu stayed near the Mahendra Hills for twelve long years.